 So far, I have just one passenger car that needed a bit of work to bring it into line with my wishes for a realistic HO model of the original.
 Here is the short story.

-The Amtrak parlor car is an off-the-shelf HO model of a high-level parlor car built in 1955 or 1956 by The Budd Company for Santa Fe.
-Amtrak inherited six of these cars in 1971, and still operates five of them as "Pacific Parlour Cars" (note the spelling) in its Coast Starlight trains running between Los Angeles and Seattle.
+The Amtrak parlor car is an off-the-shelf HO model of one the high-level parlor cars built in 1955 and 1956 by The Budd Company for Santa Fe.
+Amtrak inherited six of these cars in 1971, and operated five of them until February 2018 as "Pacific Parlour Cars" (note the spelling) in its Coast Starlight trains running between Los Angeles and Seattle.
 This model wears Amtrak's "Phase II" paint scheme, typical of the car before it was assigned to the Coast Starlight.
 Note, too, that I did not apply any of the car numbers provided as decals with the model.

 The decals came out better than I'd anticipated.
 They are over-coated with a clear, satin-finish acrylic sealer to protect them.
 I fashioned the smooth "stainless steel" panels under the decals from a sheet of thin PVC simply glued over the old fluted panels on the original car (there is one exception that I left fluted; it should be obvious ...).
 That same "chrome" paint worked very well on those panels, reproducing the shinier appearance of the prototype car nearly to perfection.

 For comparison, here is a photograph of the prototype car taken in April 2007 by Al Sollinger in Salem, Oregon.
-Other photos of the same car can be found with a web search for "pacific parlour 39975".
+Other photos of the same car can be found with a web search for "pacific parlour 39975" or "amtrak 39975".